rohitk140797/CLAIMSTATUS/README.md

      git commit -m "Initial commit"
      git remote add origin https://github.com/your-username/insurance-claim-prediction.git
      git push -u origin main  # Push files to GitHub

+What is Git LFS?
+Git LFS is a system for managing large files in Git repositories.
+It stores large files (like machine learning models, datasets, etc.) outside the main repository while still keeping references to them in the repository.
      ```
+     GitHub has a limit of 100 MB for normal file uploads, and since your claim_status_joblib_new file is 129 MB, using Git LFS is the best way to manage it.
+It ensures that your large model file doesn’t slow down the repository while still being available when needed.

+     git lfs track "claim_status_joblib_new"

 ---